 For an easy no bake recipe for the children, try Easter themed rocky road.
 Mix the melted leftover chocolate with mini marshmallows, digestive biscuits, dried fruit or mini chocolate eggs then place in the fridge to set for 3 hours.
 Once it is set, dust with icing sugar.

 One for the chocoholics!
 Make or buy ready made croissant dough and stuff with leftover Creme or Caramel eggs.
 Once baked you’ll have warm croissants oozing with chocolate.

 Feeling a bit guilty after all of that chocolate?
 For that ‘health kick’ cover sliced banana in melted chocolate then put in the fridge to set.

 Chocolate Mug Cake

 To fix that chocolate craving, quick melt butter and chocolate in the microwave for 30 seconds.
 Beat the mixture until soft then whisk in an egg, sugar, flour and baking powder then microwave for one minute and 20 seconds.

 Add left over crème eggs to cupcake or brownie mix for a gooey chocolate centre.
 Perfect for the ultimate chocolate lover and a great alternative to traditional Simnel cake.

 Easy but absolutely delicious!
 Simply melt your leftover Easter chocolate and pour over ice cream as chocolate sauce.

 What do you do with your leftover Easter Eggs?
-Tempted to give any of these a whirl?
+Tempted to give any of these chocolate treats a whirl?
 Leave a comment and let me know which ones tickle your fancy!